Battle of New Orleans: The role played by riflemen of Jackson's army

 The author Augustus Caesar Buell had a book about Jackson published posthumously.
 It contains his argument that the effect of the artillery, relative to riflemen, was negligible.
 (Note: "Some myths are manufactured by intent, and no one more assiduously invented material to cement the "western hunter" marksmanship myth at New Orleans than the industrious Augustus C Buell, who actually created forgeries from the 1890s or earlier until his death in 1904...
 Buell was particularly anxious to bolster the prevailing myth that deadly American rifle marksmanship by Kentuckians and Tennesseans won the battle....
 Buell's forgeries as presented in his Jackson biography were unfortunately accepted at face value by some subsequent historians.
-Stanley C Arthur, admittedly not a trained historian... used much of Buell's fiction in [his book] "New Orleans".")
+Stanley Clisby Arthur, admittedly not a trained historian... used much of Buell's fiction in [his book] "New Orleans".")
 He "provides the most authentic solution" by claiming to quote from a primary source document from a fictitious department of the British Army.
 He declared there were 3,000 men wounded or killed by rifle munitions, 326 by musket or artillery The numbers provided run counter to those in primary sources with known provenance.
 Although there are contemporary secondary sources that champion the riflemen as the cause of this victory, Ritchie notes the British reserve was 650 yards away from the American line, so never came within rifle range, yet suffered 182 casualties.
 Owsley estimates that between 800 and 1200 privately owned rifles were used, with the majority of Jackson's men equipped with the musket.

 Histories of the battle, in particular those directed towards a popular audience, have continued to emphasize the part played by the riflemen.
 In more recent years, starting with Brown in 1969, scholarship has revealed that the militia played a smaller role, and that most British casualties were attributed to artillery fire.
 The engineers who oversaw the erection of the ramparts, the enslaved persons of color who built them, and the trained gunners who manned the cannons have seen their contributions understated as a consequence of these popular histories that have been written since the Era of Good Feelings.
 Popular memory's omissions of the numerous artillery batteries, professionally designed earthworks, and the negligible effect of aimed rifle fire during that battle lulled those inhabitants of the South into believing that war against the North would be much easier than it really would be.
 Owsley notes that De Tousard was adamant that the artillery fire broke the British, many of its gunners being of French extraction.
 Daughan notes that while the part played by the New Orleans station (US Navy) at the battle has remained hidden, it was a key factor in the victory, as acknowledged by Jackson.